Fiction in the public interest

 Chief of Creative, Floodlight

-Alesia is Floodlight’s chief of creative and oversees the organization’s creative work.
+Alesia Weston is Floodlight’s chief of creative and oversees the organization’s creative work.
 Previously, she led Sundance Institute’s International Feature Film Program for a decade, where she established the screenwriters labs and grant programs for emerging filmmakers from the Middle East, Asia, Latin America, Europe.
 She was the executive director of the Jerusalem Film Festival and guest curator for the Beirut and New Zealand International Film Festivals.
 Alesia began her career at Imagine Entertainment and Trigger Street Productions, and later worked with Martin Scorsese to establish a platform for auteurs filmmakers.

 Philippa Kowarsky